• Skip to content

 Here are tips for choosing accommodation that will help you have a relaxing stay away from home:

-- If your budget allows, book a holiday house, hotel or rooms that allow family members to have some privacy and space, especially for sleeping.
-Even a room with a balcony or patio can give you some space when the children are asleep.
+• If your budget allows, book a holiday house, hotel or rooms that allow family members to have some privacy and space, especially for sleeping.
+Even a room with a balcony or patio can give you some space when your child is asleep.

-Here are tips for making sure your children are safe in holiday accommodation:
+Here are tips for making sure your child is safe in holiday accommodation:

-- If there’s a pool, make sure that pool fencing meets Australian Standards.
-Supervise your children at all times in the pool.
+• If there’s a pool, make sure that pool fencing meets Australian Standards.
+Supervise your child at all times in the pool.

 Many companies rent equipment like cots, prams and highchairs.
 Many also deliver to your accommodation.
-This can help you make sure you have everything your children need while reducing the stress of packing and managing excess luggage.
+This can help you make sure you have everything your child needs while reducing the stress of packing and managing excess luggage.
 But make sure that all equipment is safe and meets Australian standards.

 Routines and rules on family holidays

 Holidays are about having fun, relaxing and getting away from the daily grind.
 But many children benefit from routines, whether at home or on holidays.
-Some routines will slip but sticking to a few basics, like bedtimes and mealtimes, can help children adapt to changes while you’re away.
+Some routines will slip but sticking to a few basics, like bedtimes and mealtimes, can help your child cope with changes while you’re away.

 You might need to remind your child about rules and routines on holiday.
 For example, only go swimming with an adult, always wear sunscreen and a hat outside, or always tell parents where you’re going.

-A break from routine can affect how much sleep children can get.
-And if children aren’t getting enough sleep, it can make it harder for them – and for you – to enjoy family travel.
+A break from routine can affect how much sleep your child gets.
+And if your child isn’t getting enough sleep, it can make it harder for them – and for you – to enjoy family travel.
 Read more about sleep and travelling with children.

 International holidays with kids